parsokev/graph_repo/README.md

 2. [Graphviz](https://www.graphviz.org/) is required to generate the graphical images from the information provided by the selected text file.
-This will be automatically installed by the `macOS_setup.sh` script, but users who choose to build the project using the stand-alone Makefile MUST manually install Graphviz before executing the program.
+This will be automatically installed by the `macOS_setup.sh` script, but users who choose to build the project using the stand-alone Makefile **MUST** manually install Graphviz before executing the program.
+Visit [step 2](#setup-requirements-for-windows-users-msys2) of the windows setup section for possible ways to properly set this up for program use.

-3. GCC Compiler using standard of C++20 (or newer).
+3. GCC Compiler using standard of C++17 (or newer).
 This will be provided by Homebrew if it is installed.
    If Homebrew is not installed, the Makefile may be modified to use another locally provided compiler on Mac systems, such as clang.